 Except benefit-eligible employees and their spouses/registered domestic partners, we do not knowingly collect or solicit personal information from anyone under the age of 18 or knowingly allow such persons to register for the BeWell Program.

 How BeWell Uses Your Information

 We will only use your BeWell data as described below or as required or permitted by law.
 Your data will not be used as a means to limit or restrict healthcare.
-Additionally, your identifiable health information will NOT be shared with University Human Resources or your health plan.

 We will use your data primarily for the purpose of helping you take action to improve your health and for the administration and evaluation of our programs.
 As such, your personally identifiable BeWell data are accessible only by limited parties, such as the staff of the BeWell Program, their agents and vendors, and the IT personnel that maintain the data and websites.

 As part of our quality control process, your data will be checked for accuracy and corrected when necessary.

 Your data may be used for the following purposes:

 (a) To evaluate your health results and suggest appropriate health promotion resources to you, both on campus and/or with your medical plan.

 (b) To allow you to access the BeWell websites and health education materials.
 Your information is also used to allow you to register and confirm eligibility for the resources available to qualified participants as part of the Employee Incentive Program, including group fitness classes at a reduced rate.